ansemin/Markit_HF/README.md

 ## Technical Details
 This application is built with Python using Gradio for the web interface.
 It leverages various document parsing libraries to handle different document formats and extraction methods.

+## Troubleshooting

+### Gemini Flash Parser Issues

+If you encounter errors with the Gemini Flash parser, check the following:

+1. Make sure the `GOOGLE_GENAI_API_KEY` secret is set in your Hugging Face Space settings
+2. Verify that the API key is valid and has access to the Gemini API
+3. Check the Space logs for any error messages related to the API key or the Gemini API

+### Gradio Interface Issues

+If you encounter errors with the Gradio interface, try the following:

+1. Restart your Space
+2. Check the Space logs for any error messages
+3. Make sure all required packages are installed

 ## Credits
 Developed as an open-source tool for document conversion and analysis.